Friday, August 31, 2012

 Cover

-My edition was published in 1982 by Penguin and cover is totally 80-ish.
-Upper third is occupied with author’s name along with the title (name having larger font than title) and smaller tagline and below is photograph of beautiful, half naked woman.
-But it is accurate because there is a moment in the book when he walks into his room and redheaded prostitute dressed in pink underwear is lying on his bed.
+My edition was published in 1982 by Penguin, and the cover is totally 80-ish.
+The upper third is occupied with the author’s name along with the title (name having a larger font than the title) and a smaller tagline, and below is a photograph of a beautiful, half-naked woman.
+But it is accurate because there is a moment in the book when he walks into his room and a redheaded prostitute dressed in pink underwear is lying on his bed.

 Blackouts